timo-w/dualWebcamViewer/README.md

 ## License

-Licensed under the MIT License.
-See more information in the LICENSE file.
+This project is open-source and licensed under the MIT License.
+See more information in the "LICENSE" file.

+Copyright (c) 2024 Timothy Wang